*Crawls out of her weekend writing binge* What do you mean I haven’t finished with this yet? *Cries*

 The thing is, there is a relationship story in this book.
 But it’s between Rue and her brothers.
 In fact, everything with Alec can be seen as supporting that story, not the other way around.

 5. The ending.

-Again the ending needs to be emotionally satisfying and optimistic.
-To her credit, she kind of gets the optimistic.
+Again, the ending needs to be emotionally satisfying and optimistic.
+To Hopkins' credit, she kind of gets the optimistic.
 Rue and Alec are going to try to make things work on a long term basis and he’s going to go public about liking her.

 Sounds good, right?

 Except that’s not the actual ending of the book.
 The ending of the book focuses on the siblings and nothing is resolved there.
 I was left going “is that it?”

 Each of those things would make this book ranked one star.
 (So would the fact that stalking is portrayed as romantic, but I’ve gone into that before so I don’t need to go into it here.)

 So it should come as no surprise that this book gets: